raspberrypilearning/blender-marble/en/step_4.md

 **Choose** a new colour to replace the black colour.

-**Tip:** The colour black has RGB values of 0, 0, 0, so the colour wheel will be black.
-To see additional colours, click on the RGB values and drag your mouse to the right to increase the values:
+**Tip**: The colour black has RGB (Red, Green and Blue) values of 0, 0, 0 so the colour wheel will be black.
+To see additional colours, drag the RGB values to the right:

 ![An animation of using the slider to increase a colour value.](images/rgb-sliders.gif)